 A therapist explores the question “How did you get here?”
 The coach will ask: “Where are you headed?”

 Another significant difference between therapists, counselors, and coaches has to do with the level of training required to legally practice under these titles.
 Counselors and therapists must meet certain educational and licensing requirements before they can work with clients.
-Coaches, on the other hand, are largely unregulated
+Coaching, on the other hand, is largely unregulated.

-So how do you know a coach is the real deal?
+So how do you know who is actually qualified to coach?

 Which One Is Right for You?

 To be clear, there is no right or wrong choice.
-There are many kinds of therapists, diverse forms of counseling, and a vast array of talented coaches out there.
+There are many types of therapy, diverse forms of counseling, and a vast array of talented coaches out there.
 Only you can determine whether to seek out a therapist, a counselor, or a coach.

 Some questions for consideration might include: